 Studying abroad at Shanghai University – China Program

+International students can join Shanghai University’s China Program for one or two semesters.
+The program covers courses in Chinese language, business, culture, foreign relations, trade and more.
+All the courses are taught in English.
 The aim of the program is to familiarize you with Chinese language (Mandarin), culture, economics and international trade from a Chinese perspective.
 You’ll have enough time for free time activities and traveling as well.

 For those with an athletic bent, there are numerous indoor and outdoors sports facilities available.
 There are, for example, 22 tennis courts, two beach volley courts and several gyms and pools the students are free to use.
 Most of the facilities are located in Baoshan campus, but there is a university shuttle service bus that runs every hour between the campuses.